 - □ dirty clothes bag

 - □ flashlight

-- □ extra batteries
+- extra batteries

-- watch with a second hand
+- □ watch (not a smart watch)

-- $\ \ \, \square \quad alarm \ clock$
+- □ alarm clock

 - □ refillable water bottle

-- □ softball glove (optional)

 Campers are required to deposit all their money into the camp store, in order to purchase snacks & gifts.
 All purchases will be deducted from their camp money card.
 Any money remaining will be returned at checkout time.